Florida Erb’s Palsy Lawyer

 Erb’s palsy is caused by damage to the brachial plexus nerve or Erb’s Point during childbirth.
 The brachial plexus is a band of nerves that travels through the shoulder and controls the movement of the arm; brachial plexus palsy or Erb’s palsy can result if too much pressure is exerted on your baby’s head during delivery or from excessive pulling on the neck or arms.
 It can also result from shoulder dystocia, or a difficult labor caused by your baby’s shoulder becoming stuck on your pelvis or pubic bone during delivery.

 Erb’s palsy is preventable.
 In some cases, doctors miss warning signs during pregnancy that could have indicated the need for a cesarean section to avoid shoulder dystocia.
 In other cases, doctors over-manipulate the baby’s head and neck during delivery, causing nerve damage.
-If your child was born with a brachial plexus injury or has been diagnosed with Erb’s palsy, our Miami birth injury lawyers can help you understand your right to compensation.
+If your child was born with a brachial plexus injury or has been diagnosed with Erb’s palsy, our Florida birth injury lawyers can help you understand your right to compensation.

 Symptoms and Complications of Erb’s Palsy